MarjorieCelestino/ChatApp/README.md

 *Quick Start*
 -------------
-To work withi this project locally, go to a local folder and open a UNIX terminal in that folder (Git Bash in Windows) clone the projec by typing the following command:
+To work with this project locally, go to a local folder and open your UNIX terminal in that folder (Git Bash in Windows) clone the projec by typing the following command:

 * `git clone https: // github.com / MarjorieCelestino / ChatApp.git`